siddharthrastogi31/classifying_hand_gestures/README.md

 2. A classification tree with complexity parameter cp = 0.1, hence less deep than the one in (1).
 3. A logistic regression with all the 64 features related to the 8 readings for the 8 sensors.
 4. A logistic regression with only the last reading of the 8 sensors, hence with 8 features.

+## Result

+Overall, the classification tree with complexity parameter cp = 0.05 has the better average accuracy.
+All models have a low variability in the estimates, with the classification tree models having a slightly larger variability compared to the logistic regression models.